tadklimp/PoeSC/sachbericht.md

 - ( Summary of the Project )

 During the 6 months of my research I developed a software interface for live-coding music which I currently call PoeSC.
-Plain text (in english) is used as the coding grammar;  it is analyzed metrically, syntactically and arbitrarily and the data out of this analysis control musical and sonic parameters.
+Plain text (in english) is used as the coding grammar.
-The goal of this project is to investigate the possibility of creating musical structures/gestures of varied rhythmical character while typing text in "natural language".
+It is analyzed metrically, syntactically and arbitrarily with the data of this analysis controlling musical and sonic parameters.
-In other words: to create textual/metrical structures that they are somehow reflected in sound.
+My main impulse was the need to create textual/metrical structures that they are somehow reflected in sound.
-My main speculation here was that it is more impulsive to write plain text while performing, than to use a typical programming language.
+My main speculation here was that it is more intuitive to write plain text while performing, than to use a typical programming language.
 For the implementation, 2 programming languages are used, Python and Supercollider; they communicate through the OSC protocol.
-The first language is analyzing the text (metrically & grammatically) and transmits the data to the latter which transforms it into sound.
+The first language is analyzing the text (metrically & grammatically) and transmits the data to the latter which maps it onto sound.
 Currently, the project has its core constructed and undergoes further development.
+A detailed analyis of the project, as well as its source code can be found here: https://github.com/tadklimp/PoeSC

 ## Gab es Änderungen gegenüber dem Antrag?
 (1.000 Zeichen)